zkofficiaal/LogInPage-MVVM/README.md

 ## Requirements

 - iOS 17+
-- Swift / SwiftUI only — no third-party dependencies.
+- Swift / SwiftUI only — no third-party dependencies .

 ## Extending